Piezoelectric sensor: Electrical properties

-A piezoelectric transducer has very high DC output impedance and can be modeled as a proportional voltage source and filter network.
+A piezoelectric transducer can be modeled as a voltage source with a filter.
 The voltage V at the source is directly proportional to the applied force, pressure, or strain.
-The output signal is then related to this mechanical force as if it had passed through the equivalent circuit.
+The output signal is related to this mechanical force as if it had passed through the filter, which gives the transducer a very high and frequency-dependent output impedance, which results in a frequency response similar to Figure 1.

+Mechanical–electrical analogy

-A detailed model includes the effects of the sensor's mechanical construction and other non-idealities.
+Figure 2's detailed model includes the effects of the sensor's mechanical construction and other non-idealities.
 The inductance Lm is due to the seismic mass and inertia of the sensor itself.
 Ce is inversely proportional to the mechanical elasticity of the sensor.
 C0 represents the static capacitance of the transducer, resulting from an inertial mass of infinite size.
+These inductances and capacitances are not real electrical elements of the transducer, but rather act as a mechanical–electrical analogy.

-Ri is the insulation leakage resistance of the transducer element.
+Ri however is an actual electric resistance representing the insulation leakage resistance of the transducer.
 If the sensor is connected to a load resistance, this also acts in parallel with the insulation resistance, both increasing the high-pass cutoff frequency.
+Also not shown in this schematic is the actual capacitance of the sensor surface itself.

+Simplified model

-For use as a sensor, the flat region of the frequency response plot is typically used, between the high-pass cutoff and the resonant peak.
+Piezo sensors typically use the flat region of the frequency response (the "usable region" in Figure 1) between the high-pass cutoff and the resonant peak.
 The load and leakage resistance must be large enough that low frequencies of interest are not lost.
-A simplified equivalent circuit model can be used in this region, in which Cs represents the capacitance of the sensor surface itself, determined by the standard formula for capacitance of parallel plates.
-It can also be modeled as a charge source in parallel with the source capacitance, with the charge directly proportional to the applied force, as above.
+A simplified equivalent circuit model (top of Figure 3) can be used in this region, in which Cs represents the capacitance of the sensor surface itself, determined by the standard formula for capacitance of parallel plates.
+This simplified model's Norton equivalent (bottom of Figure 3) is a charge source in parallel with the source capacitance, with the charge directly proportional to the applied force.